warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 `Handle` function is an asynchronous function and it returns promise of type `ContractResult`.
 As mentioned above, it takes two arguments - state and action.
 It waits for one of the interactions to be called and return result of matching functions - the ones that we prepared earlier.

+## 🎉 Conclusion

 Well done!
 We have all the parts which are needed to deploy our contract.
-But before that we need to test it out.
+But before that we need to test it out to see if it works correctly.